Why add hiking to your yacht charter itinerary?

 Cinque Terre, Italy

-Five lively and vibrant old town areas, Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore lie on the shore of the Ligurian Sea.
-The Sentiero Azzurro is the leading walking track that is demanded most, particularly the section between Vernazza and Monterosso, whose vineyards give the fragrant troves.
-The basic concept of these hiking destinations is not only being famous for their high levels of panoramic landscapes, but also being trail-linked to different difficulties.
-Trail lengths can be anything from 2 to 12 km.
-Together with the height, the slope may be up to 300 meters.
+The five colorful towns of the Ligurian Sea–Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore–are linked by the Sentiero Azzurro walking path.
+Famed for the life views, the trail encompasses easier and more difficult paths from 2km to 12km long, rising over 300 meters.
+One of the more fragrant portions of this hiking destinations runs through vineyards between Vernazza and Monterosso.
 Hence, you have to wear the correct walking shoes at all times.
 On top of that, it is great to hear that the best time for a trip there is spring and September as in these months the outdoor temperature is generally moderate, thus you do not get too hot under the sun and the large tourist groups do not appear.

 Calanques National Park, France

 Calanques National Park is a beautiful area along the sea and features white limestone gorges between Marseille and Cassis.
 This area is very popular for its bright green water and high cliffs.
 The South of France hiking destinations have numerous fans who visit them almost all year round.
 The Calanque d’En Vau route is widely acclaimed by people who love nature.
-After walking through a cliff canyon-like narrow and deep path, you will arrive at a bay which looks like a piece of heaven on earth.
-The length of the trail varies from 6 to 15 kilometers and involves cross over rocks.
-Besides, they are very slippery, so it is absolutely essential to wear good grip shoes and carry sufficient water with you for the trip (there is almost no shade at all).
-In some cases, they are impassable, because of the risk of fire, so it is better to go there in May or October when the weather is not so torrid.
+An adventurous (6-15km) cliff-lined canyon track with perilous cliff edges and slippery rocks, that terminates in a selection of balmy beaches.
+Bring water and good grip shoes as there is little shade.
+May or October are preferred as weather is cooler and access to the islands may be limited in times of fire risk.

 Mallorca, Spain